LilSpazJoekp/explain-yourself/README.md

 - If 'Post Removal Comment Header' is set, a comment with the contents of 'Post Removal Comment Header' will be prepended to the comment.

-If the post is filtered by AutoModerator and then approved by a moderator, the post will be treated as a new post and the app will act on it as if it was just created.
+If the post approved by a moderator, the post will be treated as a new post and the app will act on it as if it was just created.

 If the post or app's comment is removed then approved by a moderator, the post will accept explanations if an explanation was not already accepted prior to removal.